pimjansen/docker-for-windows-virtualbox/README.md

 #### Box config

-There is a `.env` file available that holds are the settings.
+There is a `.env` file available that holds all settings.
 Feel free to adjust according your personal needs